FedericoBruzzone/medium/Abstract Factory - Object Creational/README.md

 2. *Creating the products.* AbstractFactory only declares an *interface* for creating products.
 It's up to ConcreteProduct subclasses to actually create them.
 The most common way to do this is to define a factory method for each product.
 A concrete factory will specify  its products by overriding the factory method for each.
 While this implementation is simple, it requires a new concrete factory subclass for each product even if the product families differ only slightly.
 In many product families are possible, the concrete factory can be implemented using Prototype pattern.

+3. *Defining extensible factories.* AbstractFactory usually defines a different operation for each kind of product it can produce.
+Adding a new kind of product requires changing the AbstractFactory interface and all the classes that depends on it.
+A more flexible but less safe design is to add a parameter to operations that create objects.
+This parameter specifies the kind of object to be created.

-3. *Defining extensible factories.* All products are returned to the client with the *same* abstract interface as given by the return type.
-The client will not be able to differentiate of make safe assumpion about the class of a product.
-The client could perform a downcast, that is not always feasible of safe, beacuse the downcasting can fail.
+An inherent problem remains: All products are returned to the client with the same abstract interface as given by the return type.
+The client will not be able to differentiate of make safe assumption about the class of a product.
+The client could perform a downcast, that is not always feasible of safe, because the downcasting can fail.

 # Sample Code